brettatoms/aioli/Readme.md

 **Aioli (ayo-OH-lee)** is a little sauce on top of Python's asyncio package.
 With a little **aioli** it makes it easier to take advantage of asyncio in synchronous code.

-These helpers are intended for IO bound tasks.
-If your code is CPU bound then **aioli** probably won't help you much unless you start getting fancy with passing in your own loops in with their own executors.
+These helpers are intended for IO bound tasks that yield.
+If you're not yield'ing or if your code is CPU bound then **aioli** probably won't help you much unless you start getting fancy with passing in your own loops in with their own executors.

 ### Map
 ```python